creds2/od-data/README.md

 Draft suggestion for a new first paragraph (see comments below) -->

+Passenger transport was — before the physical distancing measures and movement restrictions introduced in response to the Covid-19 Pandemic (e.g. Wilder-Smith and Freedman 2020; Mitjà et al. 2020; Jarvis et al.
-Passenger transport is a major and rapidly growing main sources of energy use (Gül et al. 2009; Moriarty and Honnery 2016; Gota et al.
+2020) — a major, rapidly growing and particularly difficult-to-mitigate source of energy use and emissions (Gül et al. 2009; Moriarty and Honnery 2016; Gota et al. 2019).
+Notwithstanding the potential for societal transformation it is possible, if not likely, that passenger transport energy use will continue its upward trajectory when restrictions on movement are relaxed.

-2019) but is rarely accounted-for in aggregate statistics on energy use at national, let alone sub-national levels.
-This paper aims to demonstrate the potential for geographic visualisation methods to ‘bring to life’ the energy (and resulting emissions) impacts of transport, to inform thinking around and interventions enabling the rapid decarbonisation of the sector.
+However, passenger transport is rarely accounted-for in aggregate statistics or thinking about energy use at national, let alone sub-national levels.
+Too often energy policies completely ignore transport.
+This paper aims to address these issues head-on, by demonstrating the potential for geographic visualisation methods to ‘bring to life’ the energy (and resulting emissions) impacts of transport, to inform thinking around and interventions enabling the rapid decarbonisation of the sector.
 The use of progressively more detailed visualisation techniques, from time series of sectoral energy use trajectories (including uncertainty of the future) to ‘route network’ energy use plots that can show energy use down to the road segment level to flag the role of carbon-intensive infrastructure is illustrated in the results, building on a national origin-destination dataset based on the UK’s 2011 Census.

 Globally, land-based passenger transport accounted for around 3.6 Gt CO2 in 2018, 11% of the global total.
 Passenger land transport is the single